realead/cykhash/README.md

 ## Testing:

-For testing of the local version run (or `p2` for python2):
+For testing of the local version in an virtual environment run:

-    sh test_install.sh p3
+    sh test_install.sh

 in the `tests` subfolder.

 For testing of the version from github run:

-    sh test_install.sh p3 from-github
+    sh test_install.sh from-github

 For keeping the the virtual enviroment after the tests:

-    sh test_install.sh p3 local keep
+    sh test_install.sh local keep

-To testing the current version without installing/building:

-    sh run_test_from_source.sh

-or to run it after the rebuild (without installing):
+To install and running tests in currently active environment:

-    sh run_test_from_source.sh rebuild
+    sh test_in_active_env.sh